krilen/Container_k8s/podman.md

 		'podman run --name db ...'
 		The container instance will have the name "db" to maked is simplear to identify it.

+		'podman run --net fo ...' or 'podman run --network fo ...'
+		Attach the container instance to a specific network named "fo".

 		'podman run -p 8080:80 ...'
 		To access a container you must expose them.